Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Conclusion

-In Section~\ref{nonlocal_braneworld}, it has been shown, in a 5D toy model, that nonlocality smears the interactions of 4D fields localized on a $\delta$-like 3-brane, such as one could talk about a \emph{fuzzy} brane.
-It is then possible that 4D fields localized on 2 different fuzzy branes can interact, which is not possible in a local 5D EFT unless they are identified with the zero modes of some 5D field.
-Inspired by the AS models of split fermions, an application of this feature is proposed is Section~Section~\ref{smeared_hierarchy}, which could be used to build BSM models, whose purpose is to reproduce naturally the flavor mass hierarchy.\\
+In this article, new possibilities for model building with EDS's and branes have been presented, based on the amazing features of string-inspired nonlocality.
+In Section~\ref{nonlocal_braneworld}, a WNL braneworld action has been studied for the first time.
+In this 5D toy model, it has been shown that WNL smears the interactions of 4D fields localized on a $\delta$-like 3-brane, such that one can talk about a fuzzy brane.
+It is then possible that 4D fields localized on 2 different fuzzy branes can interact, which is not possible in a local 5D EFT, unless they are identified with the quasilocalized zero modes of some 5D fields \cite{Fichet:2019owx}.
+Therefore, in a WNL framework, it is possible to have quasilocalized 4D modes which do not come with KK-excitations \cite{Nortier:2020vge}: this is a rather unique feature of WNL braneworlds that distinguishes them from their local cousins.
+Moreover, KK-excitations of bulk fields whose masses are above the WNL scale have sizable suppressed couplings with the brane-localized fields.
+If the WNL scale coincides with the KK-scale, one thus expect to be able to suppress the effect of the KK-excitations on the observables, compared to the local braneworld models (shadow EDS).
+Nevertheless, a better understanding of the phenomenology of this UV nonlocal regime is needed to make solid conclusions.\\

+In Section~\ref{smeared_hierarchy}, an application of fuzzy branes to flavor physics is proposed.
+Inspired by the AS models of split fermions \cite{ArkaniHamed:1999dc}, suppressed effective 4D Yukawa couplings are realized by localizing Weyl fermions on different fuzzy brane with a bulk Higgs, such that one should be able to reproduce the same phenomenology as in Ref.~\cite{Mirabelli:1999ks}.
+It also offers an accurate EFT framework for intersecting brane models.
+One can imagine other applications in BSM models where feeble interactions are important, such as in dark matter and hidden sectors.\\

 In Section~\ref{warped_transmut}, a model with a warped EDS has been considered.
-A 4D scalar field is localized on the IR-brane, and it has been shown that both the mass of the scalar field and its nonlocal scale undergo a warp transmutation à la RS.
-This feature may provide a new path to solve the little hierarchy problem is RS-like models.
-Moreover, in Section~\ref{nonlocal_braneworld}, it has been also discussed that if the nonlocal and KK scales coincide, the UV opaqueness of the EID-QFT renders difficult to probe the KK-excitations in an experiment: one could talk about a \emph{shadow} EDS.\\
+A 4D scalar field is localized on the IR-brane, and it has been shown that both the mass of the scalar field and its WNL scale undergo a warp transmutation à la RS.
+This feature provides a built-in perturbative UV cutoff to stabilize physical scales provided by a Higgs mechanism, such as in the standard EW theory.

-For future perspectives on model building, it would also be interesting to see what happens when other nonlocal features such as noncommutative geometry are added to this new nonlocal braneworlds.
-For instance, in the framework of QFT on $\kappa$-Minkowski spacetime, recent investigations \cite{Mathieu:2020ccc, Mathieu:2020ywc} have shown that the consistency of gauge theories requires that gauge fields propagate in 1 EDS!